 Repair Instructions: If you experience trouble because your equipment is malfunctioning, the FCC requires that you disconnect the equipment from the network and not use it until the problem has been corrected.
 Repairs to this equipment can only be made by the manufacturer, its authorized agents, or by others who may be authorized by the FCC.
-In the event repairs are needed on this equipment, please contact the Lucent Technologies hotline at 1 800 628-2888 or your local Authorized Dealer.
+In the event repairs are needed on this equipment, please contact your local Authorized Dealer or the Lucent Technologies Technical Service Center at 1-800-628-2888.
 For warranty information, see Appendix B.